ian29/git-tutorial/git-tutorial.md

 ![git status](https://img.skitch.com/20111201-cpbmy5qhmeaxj2ekn3asns9p86.png)

 You're ready for your first commit.
 Running <code>git commit</code>, should open your default text editor as a way of prompting you for a comment to describe the commit you are making.
-By convention, the first line of your first commit is appropriately "First Commit" followed by a description of the changes you are making  (in this case you are adding files to your repo).
+Your commit message should be an accurate description of the changes the commit is applying.
+For the initial setup something like "First Commit" is appropriate, possibly followed by more details (in this case you are adding files to your repo).
+Most git interfaces will treat the first line of a commit message as the title or short version of the full message.

 After you've outlined your changes, save and close the editor, and your commit will be complete.

-For subsequent commits, you can use the <code>-m</code> flag to make shorter comments:
+You can use the <code>-m</code> flag to make shorter comments:

 ><pre>git commit -m "a shorter comment"</pre>